minhlong124/quake_lg_sea_server/README.md

 # SEA LG Duels Server

-Custom configuration for a Vampiric LG / Shaft duel practice server for Quake Live.
+Custom configuration for a Vampiric LG (Shaft) duel practice server for Quake Live.

-Designed for LG / Shaft practice with fast rotations and minimal interruptions.
+Designed for LG (Shaft) practice with fast rotations and minimal interruptions.

 ## Purpose